 Today’s movie is The Harder They Fall (1956).
 This is a gritty boxing Film-Noir without a serious femme fatale.
+However, Jan Sterling is playinga against type as a loving wife.
 This movie was Humphrey Bogart last film.
 Rod Steiger led a vicious crew of gangsters.
 Real boxers rounded out the crew.
 Mark Robson directed this tale of corruption and betrayal in the sweet science.

 We have three veteran actors and several new ones.

 Jan Sterling played the devoted and sweet wife of Eddie, Beth Willis.
 Sterling was covered in Episode 89 – Ace in the Hole (1951) where she was pure evil.

 Harold J. Stone was Art Leavitt, a friend of Eddie’s and television crusader for cleaning up fighting.
 Stone was covered very recently in Episode 133 – The Garment Jungle (1957).

 Nehemiah Persoff plays Leo, the bookkeeper.
 Nehemiah was born in what is now Israel in 1919 or 1920.
 He and his family moved to America in 1929.
 In New York City, he attended and graduated from the Hebrew Technical Institute, which was a trade school.
 Nehemiah worked as an electrician in the subway before becoming interested in acting.
 He began with amateur theater groups and won a scholarship to the Dramatic Workshop.

 He made his Broadway debut in 1940.
 Like so many others, but not John Wayne, Nehemiah career was put on hold for three years while he served in the US Army during World War II.
 Nehemiah was in the first beginner’s class at the Actors Studio along with show veterans Julie Harris, Cloris Leachman, James Whitmore, Martian Balsam, and Jocelyn Brando.